tsgates/arch-wiki-markdown/wiki/LVM.md

 Do not forget, to update /etc/fstab!

-You can verify the removal of your logical volume by typing "lvs" as root again (see first step of this section).
+You can verify the removal of your logical volume by typing lvs as root again (see first step of this section).

 > Add physical volume to a volume group